• Skip to primary navigation

 Yes, farro is coated in a powder that you'll want to rinse off.
 Use a colandar or run some water through a fist full of farro.

-• Add extra broth (chicken or veggie) to turn this simple bowl into a comforting soup.
+• Add extra broth (chicken or veggie) to turn this simple farro bowl into a comforting soup.

 • Add the farro, beans, and whatever veggies you have on hand to your favorite greens for an easy lunch salad.

-• (farro) grain salad with tomatoes & cucumbers.
+• Farro: grain salad with tomatoes & cucumbers, Mediterranean Grain Bowl.

-• (celery, onion, and carrots) Add them to this 15 minute Pasta, eat raw or pickle them.
+• Vegetables: Add them to this 15 minute Pasta, eat raw or pickle them.

 Did you make this white bean farro bowl?
 Leave me a comment & rating to share how it turned out!